Our design philosophy

 Action learning manifests in many forms.
 Designing action learning programs requires an understanding of the various types of action learning.
 The most common forms of action learning include “multi-problem” action learning and “single problem” action learning.
 More recently, “virtual” action learning has emerged, integrating new technologies for asynchronous action learning interactions.

 Action learning is all about shared learning.
 We have published Accounts of Practice in peer-reviewed journal, Action Learning Research and Practice.
-Learn more about our methodology for delivering Australian vocational qualifications and our experience establishing an action learning cluster and a ‘whole of organisation’ model for action learning.
+Learn more about our methodology for delivering Australian vocational qualifications, our experience establishing an action learning cluster, and how we co-designed a ‘whole of organisation’ model for action learning with our industry partners.